Sexual reproduction

 Advantages of internal fertilisation

-1. Mate choice: females generally are able to choose the best mate for copulation and production of progeny.
-In species where internal fertilisation is the norm, elaborate mating rituals are common.
+Mate choice: Females generally can choose the best mate for copulation and progeny production.
+Elaborate mating rituals are common in species where internal fertilisation is the norm.

 Disadvantages of internal fertilisation

-1. Carrying the undeveloped embryo within her body can be dangerous for the female parent.
-This is because she must provide nutrients to the developing embryo (energy costs), and the growing embryo (during gestation) can cause physiological and other forms of damage to her.
+Carrying the undeveloped embryo within her body can be dangerous for the female parent.
+She must provide nutrients to the developing embryo (energy costs), and the growing embryo (during gestation) can cause physiological and other damage to her.

-2. At each reproductive cycle, only a small number of offspring are produced.
-This can significantly impact population sizes when conditions fluctuate.
+Only a few offspring are produced at each reproductive cycle, which can significantly impact population sizes when conditions fluctuate.

 External fertilisation

 In this mode of reproduction, male and female parents release their gametes into the environment where fertilisation occurs.
 Once the gametes are released, the parents have little control over how and if fertilisation will occur.
-Fertilisation success is dependent on favourable environmental factors that allow gametes to come into contact with each other.
-Therefore, large numbers of gametes are produced in species that employ external fertilisation.
+Fertilisation success depends on favourable environmental factors that allow gametes to contact each other.
+Therefore, many gametes are produced in species that employ external fertilisation.

 Broadcast spawning